GT-RAIL/kinova-ros/README.md

   - start the node of interactive conrol: rosrun kinova_driver kinova_interactive_control m1n4s200
   - open Rviz: rosrun rviz rviz

-  - On left plane of Rviz, **Add** **InteractiveMarkers**, click on the right of **Updated Topic** of the added interactive marker, and select the topic */m1n4s200_interactive_control_Joint/update*
+  - On left plane of Rviz, **Add** **InteractiveMarkers**, click on the right of **Updated Topic** of the added interactive marker, and select t
-  - Now a ring should appear at each joint location, and you can move the robot by dragging the rings.

-### Cartesian position control
 Cartesian position control can be realized by calling KinovaComm::setCartesianPosition() in customized node.
 Alternatively, you may simply call the node `pose_action_client.py` in the kinova_demo package.
 Help information is availabe with the `-h` option.
 The unit of position command can be specified by `{mq | mdeg | mrad}`, which refers to meter&Quaternion, meter&degree and meter&radian.
 The unit of position is always meter, and the unit of orientation is different.
 Degree and radian are in relation to Euler Angles in XYZ order.
 Please be aware that the length of parameters are different when using Quaternion and Euler Angles.
 With the option `-v` on, positions in other unit formats are printed for convenience.
 The following code will drive a mico robot to move along +x axis for 1cm and rotate the hand for +10 degree along hand axis.
 The last second **10** will be ignored since a 4DOF robot cannot rotate along the y axis.

+### Cartesian position control

+Cartesian position control can be realized by calling KinovaComm::setCartesianPosition() in customized node.
+Alternatively, you may simply call the node pose_action_client.py in the kinova_demo package.
+Help information is availabe with the -h option.
+The unit of position command can be specified by {mq | mdeg | mrad}, which refers to meter&Quaternion, meter&degree and meter&radian.
+The unit of position is always meter, and the unit of orientation is different.
+Degree and radian are in relation to Euler Angles in XYZ order.
+Please be aware that the length of parameters are different when using Quaternion and Euler Angles.
+With the option -v on, positions in other unit formats are printed for convenience.
+The following code will drive a mico robot to move along +x axis for 1cm and rotate the hand for +10 degree along hand axis.
+The last second 10 will be ignored since a 4DOF robot cannot rotate along the y axis.

 **eg**: `rosrun kinova_demo pose_action_client.py -v -r m1n4s200 mdeg -- 0.01 0 0 0 10 10`